iann0036/tf-cfn-provider/docs/providers/azurerm/MonitorActionGroup.md

 ## Properties

-`Name` - (Required) The name of the webhook receiver.
-Names must be unique (case-insensitive) across all receivers within an action group.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Action Group instance.

 `ShortName` - (Required) The short name of the action group.
 This will be used in SMS messages.